Electrum Dark Price Hits $0.0027 on Major Exchanges (ELD)

 According to CryptoCompare, “Electrum Dark is a fully-functional decentralized marketplace.
 Using innovative technology, ELD enables users to buy and sell goods and services securely and anonymously. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Electrum Dark directly using US dollars.
-Investors seeking to acquire Electrum Dark should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Electrum Dark using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Electrum Dark directly using U.S. dollars.
+Investors seeking to trade Electrum Dark should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Electrum Dark using one of the exchanges listed above.

 Receive News & Updates for Electrum Dark Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Electrum Dark and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.